Blogs

 • Timed difficulty spikes: Those sudden spikes in difficulty levels in Candy Crush are not random.
 It cleverly leverages predictive analytics in gaming to optimize conversion points and make the player pay a buck or two for boosters.

-• Charms: Charms were introduced to reduce the difficulty of the game through permanent power-ups, and were priced premium.
-Later, King quietly phased them out for a more balanced, free-to-play system.
+• Charms: King introduced Charms to reduce game difficulty through permanent power-ups and priced them at a premium.
+Later, King phased out Charms to create a more balanced, free-to-play system.
 Recently, King teased a new “charming feature” on Instagram, hinting at a probable comeback.

 Events that Align with the Theme

 Candy Crush strategically places its advertisements instead of slapping banners everywhere.
 They only collaborate with brands, firms, and celebrities that fit the game’s narrative.
 For instance, King partnered with Nestlé to feature KitKat candies inside the game’s universe.
-Rather than traditional intrusive ads, KitKat elements were woven into the game’s design, blending it cohesively with the game theme.
+Rather than traditional intrusive ads, King included KitKat elements in the game’s design, blending them naturally with the theme.

 KitKat Candy Crush strawberry flavor limited edition pack – Shopee promo, scan to play and win.